Manager's Information

 Gaming Licenses

-This is a very important part of manager duties when organizing raffles, 50/50 draws etc for tournaments.
+This is a very important part of manager duties when organizing fundraising, raffles, 50/50 draws etc for tournaments.
 Please see the gaming section or our website Gaming

 Hosting a Home Tournament?
-For a how to, click here

-Travel Permits- Need to be submitted for all teams in all divisions no less than 2 weeks in advance
+Travel Permits- Need to be submitted for all teams in all divisions no less than 2 weeks in advance to the date of travel

 They need to be submitted for....

 1)Any games, including tournaments, that are played outside of your Ek/Wk league games.
-This includes home games even vs other Cranbrook teams
+This includes home games even vs other Cranbrook teams.

 2) Travel permits are submitted online now through your Spordle account Click Here